Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 If ending address is lower that starting address, the whole register is set to 0b00000000 (whole image capture).

-The Japanese datatsheet also proposes a table of registers which must be let at their default values, which is VERY practical considering the confusing description of some registers in English.
+The Japanese datatsheet also proposes a table of registers which must be let at their default values, which is VERY practical considering the confusing description of some registers in English datasheet.
 It typically recommends to let the obscure SH and AZ always at zero and to not try playing with custom kernels unless you know what you are doing (which is not my case).

 **Register mapping with recommended values according to the Japanese Datasheet of the M64283FP sensor**
 ![](/Pictures%20and%20datasheets/Registers_address.png)